The ultimate guide to contract playbooks in 2024

 • Negotiation strategies.
 Contract playbooks will often also cover best practices when negotiating, as well as which provisions are most typically negotiated and how to approach these friction points during a negotiation.

 • Recommended contract wording.
 For business teams self-serving on contracts, legal language won’t be second nature.
 There will be lots of contract terminology that needs explaining.
-Including example clauses and guidance in your contract playbook is also common practice.
+Including example contract clauses and guidance in your contract playbook is also common practice.

 • Escalation points.
 Details surrounding how and when you should escalate a contract related issue will also commonly be outlined in your contract playbook, as well as information about who an issue should be escalated to.